collokoech/Pizza-Inn/README.md

 # Delicious Pizza Inn

-#### It is a web site that shows everything about me and what I love the most.
+#### It is a web site that enables customers get their pizza in time.

 #### Contributors
 -Collins Cheruiyot Koech